 Historical Data (by specific aircraft/ICAO codes)

 While this data is contained in the JSON files discussed above, it is not easily searchable for a single aircraft.
 Historical data for specific aircraft can be searched here: https://flight-data.adsbexchange.com/.
-The backend for these queries is our Amazon Redshift data warehouse (described below).
+The server for these queries is our AWS data warehouse (described below).

 SQL Query-able Amazon Redshift Database